Pawkkie/pokeemerald-expansion/README.md

 4. The spritesheet is divided into 2 portions(Grayscale and Coloured) and only the index of the icon in the first portion is needed.
 It will be appropriately adjusted when needed.

-5. Remember to check the defines with comments in start_menu.c and start_menu.h
+5. Remember to check the defines with comments in start_menu.c and start_menu.h.

+6. The start menu's in places like the Battle Pyramid, Safari Zone, etc may look wonky.
+Changing the placement of options should help.

 # Pokémon Emerald